FelixdelasPozas/curl-Downloader/readme.md

 # Install

 Curl Downloader is available for Windows 7 onwards.
 You can download the latest release from the [releases page](https://github.com/FelixdelasPozas/curl-Downloader/releases).
+Neither the application or the installer are digitally signed so the system will ask for approval before running it the first time.

 # Screenshots
 Main dialog with a console output dialog of one of the files being downloaded.
 The progress of each download is represented in the green background.